 A survey of the sociological, linguistic, and psychological aspects of the reading process and the methods, materials, skills, and instructional strategies essential for success in teaching reading to students of diverse backgrounds and abilities.
-A field experience (practicum) component is included in this course.

 ED320 - The Exceptional Child

 This course includes the study of a variety of disabilities that afflict school-age children and youth.
 Attention will be given to special problems of adjustment and adaptation as it relates to the school setting.
 Additional emphasis will be placed on techniques and resources for assisting these children to maximize their respective potentialities..